Reviews

 We’ve reached the end of our ultimate guide on the best freeze-dried raw based on our experience testing all these brands on Copper and Skye.

-If you’re looking for the best value of all the companies that we’ve tested and reviewed, I’d give the slight edge to Tally’s Ranch.
+If you’re looking for the best value of all the companies that we’ve tested and reviewed, I’d give the slight edge to We Feed Raw.

 Having said that, I’m confident at least one of the freeze-dried raw brands mentioned in this list can meet your needs, whether you’ve got a pup with a sensitive tummy, you value convenience or you want to prioritise gut health.